adumont/adumont.github.io/sewingmachines.md

 - singer #198997 Bakelite 0.3A foot controller (Style D1) with a 0.25A 220V motor
 - some (most) attachements
 - the instruction manual (in swedish)
-- two original Singer 2020 (15x1) 3 size 14 needle packs, with 3 needles each
+- two original Singer 2020 (15x1) 3 size 14 needle packs, with 3 needles each.

 [![](../assets/img/vsm/222K/Motor.jpg)]()